seed-rs/seed/README.md

     div![ style!{"display" => "flex"; flex-direction: "column"},
         text_display("Some things"),
-        button![ vec![ simple_ev("click", Msg::SayHi) ], "Click me!" ]
+        button![ simple_ev("click", Msg::SayHi), "Click me!" ]
     ]
 ```

 The text_display() component returns a single El that is inserted into its parents'
 `children` Vec; you can use this in patterns as you would in React.
 You can also use
-functions that return Vecs or Tuples of Els, which you can incorporate into other components
+functions that return Vecs of Els, which you can incorporate into other components
 using normal Rust code.
 See Fragments
 section below.
 Rust's type system
 ensures that only `El`s  can end up as children, so if your app compiles,